Leones de Yucatán: Third version

 The third incarnation of the Lions began in 1979.
 On 6 April 1978, the Assembly of the Mexican League approved five expansion teams for the 1979 season.
 One of the expansion teams was awarded to Yucatán.

 On 16 March 1979, the Leones officially returned to the Mexican League when they opened the season at the Cafeteros de Córdoba and lost 10–4.
 The Leones finished fifth in the Southern Division with 62 wins and 69 losses.
-Rookie pitcher Fernando Valenzuela, who later became a star in Major League Baseball, played for the Leones in 1979.
+Rookie pitcher Fernando Valenzuela, who later became a star in Major League Baseball, played for the Leones in 1979, winning Rookie of the Year honors that the season.
 Valenzuela had a win–loss record of 10–12 with an earned run average (ERA) of 2.42 and allowed only 70 walks while striking out 141 batters in 181 innings, catching the attention of the Los Angeles Dodgers with whom he would play from 1980 to 1990.